Categories

 It was a freshwater molluscan shell no bigger than a dime.
 He studied it between his fingers.
 He came upon the bank and I rose and we walked back home.

-Often, due to our inability to be present—to be mindful and engage fully our external surroundings and press pause on our own internal monologue of incessant worries and anxiety—we think of happiness not as a state of being but as a state of becoming, and, therefore, miss the opportunity for happiness in the present.
+Due to our inability to be present, to be mindful and engage our external surroundings and press pause on our own internal monologue of incessant worries and anxiety, we think of happiness not as a state of being but as a state of becoming.
+As a result, we miss the opportunity for happiness in the present.

 Happiness is not reliant on costly getaways or vacations in warmer climates.
-Happiness is an intriguing conversation with your spouse, a good book, a piece of art, a kiss (not a peck) in which you feel your soul connect with another human being as if you are transferring energy, a flower in your garden, a break in your day in which your body relaxes and your lungs are cleansed with only your breath in and your breath out.
+Happiness is an intriguing conversation with your spouse, a good book, a piece of art, a kiss (not a peck) in which you feel your soul connect with another human being as if you are transferring energy.
+Happiness is a flower in your garden, at the edge of a forest, or forcing its way through a crack in a sidewalk.
+It is a break in your day in which your body relaxes and your lungs are cleansed with only your breath in and your breath out.

-Happiness is sitting under a tree listening to the birds.
+It is sitting under a tree listening to birds.
 Happiness is recognizing a dandelion can be a flower and not a weed if your perception is that it is a flower and has the same beauty as that of a flower.

 Dandelion.
 Photo by Coen Dijkman.
 Licensed under CC BY SA 2.0